defi-wonderland/ts-turborepo-boilerplate/README.md

 # ts-turborepo-boilerplate

+## Features

+### Github workflows CI
+Lint code and check commit messages format on every push.

+Run all tests and see the coverage before merging changes.

 ## Tech stack
 - [pnpm](https://pnpm.io/): package and workspace manager
 - [turborepo](https://turbo.build/repo/docs): for managing the monorepo and the build system